 The key to a successful disposal of any sort is preparation.
 To assist in meeting the corporate targets set for capital receipts/regeneration projects/service delivery, a strict timetable should be set for the sale process, since the proceeds of sale will be required as quickly as possible.
-The stages of preparation for disposal need to be clearly defined and carefully followed, so that misconceptions and delay are kept to a minimum.
-These stages need to include the following:
+The stages of preparation for disposal will be clearly defined and carefully followed, so that misconceptions and delay are kept to a minimum.
+These stages will normally include the following: